 Check the quality of their content

 Instagram is a visual platform and sharing high-quality content is the only way to go.
-That’s why you have to find it suspicious if the influencer has poor quality pictures and videos.
-On another note, why would you want to associate your brand with an influencer who post bad content?
+That’s why you have to find it suspicious if the influencer has poor-quality pictures and videos.
+On another note, why would you want to associate your brand with an influencer who posts bad content?

 You must like the style of the influencer and make sure that your products will look good on their feed.